 Tips and Ideas to make your Travel Planning easy and Hassle Free

-Today, travel can be a hectic, stressful, & tiresome experience – the opposite of why one decides to go on holiday.
+Today, travel can be a hectic, stressful, & a strain on the finances – the opposite of why one decides to go on holiday.
 Here is a series of travel tips and insights intended to make your journey smoother and more trouble free.
-They’re organized in sections which explore the various aspects of travel ranging from choosing a destination, to planning an itinerary, booking flights and accommodations and navigating your way through airports.
+They’re organized in sections which explore the various aspects of travel ranging from choosing a destination, to planning an itinerary and what to do on holiday, booking flights and accommodations and navigating your way through airports.